the-collab-lab/deprecated-career-lab-template/session-docs/how-to-tell-your-story.md

 > **Presenter:** @Lisa Smith
 >
-> **Homework:** After the presentation, use the Storytelling Worksheet below to construct your story.
+> [WATCH THIS RECORDED SESSION](https://www.youtube.com/watch?v=Zhtd-DdTwSs), find a friend, tell them your story, and work on the Storytelling Worksheet below.
+>

 **Storytelling Worksheet**